 The evil eye is the protective sign from evil.

 There are numerous protection symbols from cultures all around the world.
-People use these symbols not only as jewelry (see protection amulets and protection talismans), but to also connect with the spirit on a deeper level.
-Many symbols provide a greater understanding of the spiritual world as well as protection.
+People use a symbol not only as jewelry (see protection amulets and protection talismans), but to also connect with the spirit on a deeper level.
+Many provide a greater understanding of the spiritual world as well as protection.

-Symbols of protection ascribe a layer of defense against supernatural and physical enemies.
+Protective Symbols ascribe a layer of defense against supernatural and physical enemies.
 They have proven both popular and effective and provide mental peace to the wearer.
 These symbols hold different meanings for each, based on culture.